lclevy/cbasic_examples/readme.md

 Downloading code from Github and running it on your device is dangerous in general.
 You must know what you are doing.
 Anyway, Canon Basic is an interpreter, thus running script is **in general** less risky than running direct ARM code on your camera.

 If your code is wrong, you generally have ERR70 or the camera is freezing (for the latter, remove immediatly the battery and it should be OK).
-This repository is here to provide examples, to learn and reduce such risk with valited examples, **but risk will never be zero.**
+This repository is here to provide examples, to learn and reduce such risk with validated examples, **but risk will never be zero.**

 ## Motivation